-The consolidated financial statements of Xenon Pharmaceuticals Inc. as of December 31, 2019 and 2018, and for each of the years in the two-year period ended December 31, 2019, and management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2019 have been incorporated by reference herein in reliance upon the reports of KPMG LLP, independent registered public accounting firm, also incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.
-The audit report covering the December 31, 2019 financial statements refers to a change to the accounting for leases at January 1, 2019 upon the adoption of ASU 2016-02, Leases (Topic 842).
+The consolidated financial statements of Xenon Pharmaceuticals Inc. as of December 31, 2020 and 2019, and for each of the years in the two-year period ended December 31, 2020 have been incorporated by reference herein in reliance upon the report of KPMG LLP, independent registered public accounting firm, also incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.